 Robyn Openshaw shares her experience of using black salve for skin cancer

-Click on the picture or use this link to read Di’s testimonial of using black salve, Essiac tea and diet changes to heal from breast cancer
+Click on the picture or use this link to read Di’s testimonial of using black salve, Essiac tea and diet changes for breast cancer

-Click the picture or use this link to read how Veronique Desaulniers healed from breast cancer with black salve and natural therapies.
+Click the picture or use this link to read how Veronique Desaulniers used black salve and natural therapies for breast cancer.

-Click on the photo or use this link to read Ann Devlin’s experience with black salve for breast tumor
+Click on the photo or use this link to read Ann Devlin’s experiencof using black salve for a breast tumor

 Liver/ Pancreatic Cancer: